 Congress Bundestag Internships and Scholarships

-German Professor’s Prize: This annual award is given by the Department of French, German, Italian, Slavic to the most outstanding members of the graduating class in recognition of excellence in German studies.
+German Professor’s Prize: This annual award is given by the Department of French, German, Italian and Slavic to the most outstanding members of the graduating class in recognition of excellence in German studies.

 - 2014 - Shelby Greenwood